Caleb-Mantey/design-patterns-in-js/Readme.md

 # Design Patterns
-Design patterns are simply solutions to problems experienced software engineers encounter during the development of a software product.
+Design patterns are simply solutions to problems that experienced software engineers encounter during the development of a software product.
 They provide a general best practice approach to problems that have been solved by try and error from renowned software engineers.
 Design patterns are good and helps software engineers keep their project organized.
-Maintaining software projects is very hard and it is important we follow some set of rules to keep our code readable, reusable and easily maintainable.
+Maintaining software projects is very hard and it is very important we follow some set of rules to keep our code readable, reusable and easily maintainable.

-In 1994, four authors Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides published a book titled Design Patterns - Elements of Reusable Object-Oriented Software which initiated the concept of Design Pattern in Software development.
+In 1994, four authors Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides published a book titled `Design Patterns - Elements of Reusable Object-Oriented Software` which initiated the concept of Design Patterns in Software development.

 These authors are collectively known as `Gang of Four (GOF)`.

-Types of Design Patterns
+## Types of Design Patterns
 Design patterns can be grouped into three main categories.
 There are a lot of design patterns currently been used but all these patterns fall under one of these three categories.

 - Behavioral Patterns